RHS Growing Guides

 Choosing

-When choosing varieties, look in particular for those with an RHS Award of Garden Merit (AGM), which shows they performed well in RHS trials – see our list of AGM fruit and veg for recommended varieties.
+When choosing varieties, look in particular for those with an RHS Award of Garden Merit (AGM), which shows they performed well in RHS trials – see our list of AGM fruit and veg (135kB pdf) and our Recommended Varieties below.
+Several are resistant to club root and/or downy mildew, so are good choices if you’ve previously had these diseases on your veg plot.

-You can also see many crops, including cabbages, growing in the veg plots at all the RHS gardens, so do visit to explore how they are grown, compare the varieties and pick up useful tips and inspiration.
+You can also see cabbages and many other crops in the veg areas at all the RHS gardens, so do visit to explore how they’re grown, compare different varieties and pick up useful tips and inspiration.

 What and where to buy